Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 Bring friends, family or work colleagues to enjoy the balmy September afternoons of sporting entertainment.
 In-between races, enjoy the acoustic duo as you dance the afternoon away.

-In between races enjoy the energetic tunes of the acoutsic duo as you dance the afternoon away.
+In between races enjoy the energetic tunes of the acoustic duo as you dance the afternoon away.

-Our Midweek race meetings showcase two spectacular days of racing.
+Our Autumn Racing meetings showcase two spectacular days of racing.
 With each day hosting a seven-race card; worth over £400,000 across the two days.
-These balmy late summer afternoons are an ideal escape during the working week.
-Aside from the racing, experience Goodwood in all its glory with the spectacular seasonally coloured Sussex countryside as a fitting backdrop.
+These balmy, late-summer afternoons are an ideal escape during the working week.
+Aside from the racing, experience Goodwood in all its glory with the spectacular, seasonally-coloured Sussex countryside as a fitting backdrop.

-Turn your out of office on and take in superb views of the track or Parade Ring with one of our exceptional restaurants or private box.
-Whether you're looking for fine dining or a less formal occasion, explore a finer way to enjoy a day at the races with your work colleagues,
+Turn your out-of-office on and take in superb views of the track or Parade Ring from one of our exceptional restaurants or private boxes.
+Whether you're looking for fine dining or a less formal occasion, you'll find an excellent way to enjoy a day at the races with your work colleagues.

 To get inspiration on what to wear to the races, as well as particular dress codes for each enclosure and event, please visit our Dress Code page.